robert-koch-institut/mex-invenio-helm/README-Kubernetes.md

 ## Routing

-Before installing you need to configure a few things in a `values-overrides.yaml` file.
+Before installing, you need to configure a few things in a `values-overrides.yaml` file.

 ```yaml